xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 other mouth states, run-time interference produces again a correct output recipe and the discussion continues where it started.
 It follows the following statement.

+As shown, mutually obstructed interference is the reason behind dead-locks.
+A central concept for the solution is that of 'run-time interference'.
+It uses the historyless recipe 'HLR(i)' for an interference in the absence of concrete entry recipes.
+Using 'HLR(i)' for each undetermined entry recipe fits the following consideration.

+If a mouth state's 'op(i)' assigns a constant to a variable 'v', then the history becomes unimportant.
+In that case 'v in HLV(i)'.
+The interference of all entries would be a 'store/restore' if the procedure for 'v' is inhomogeneous and it would be 'v by op(i)' if not.
+For each 'v not in HLV(i)' a store/restore must be implemented at every state entry.
+In both cases, the homogeneous and the inhomogeneous, the output recipe is 'A(v)' and reflects that the value must be restored.
+Thus, for run-time interference an undetermined entry from a state 'k' is assumed (not assigned) to be

+                           R(i,k) = HLR(i)

+DEFINITION: Run-Time Interference

+    The process of 'run-time interference' develops a recipe 'R(i)' for a mouth state 'i' in the presence of undetermined entry recipes.
+The set of entry recipes becomes

+            /
+            |   op(i)(R(k))  for all k where R(k) is determined
+       ER = |
+            |   HLR(i)       for all k where R(k) is undetermined
+            \

+    Based on this specification of the entry recipes 'ER' the interference procedure as defined before is performed.

+The run-time interference is correct if and only if the entry recipes are correct.
+This is given for the case that 'R(k)' is determined.
+For the case that 'R(k)' is not determined 'HLR(i)' needs to be considered.
+For 'v in HLV(i)' 'v' is constant and therefore correct.
+For 'v not in HLV(I)' 'v' is determined by 'v by op(i)(A)', i.e. it depends on auxiliary variables with values assigned some time earlier.

+If the output of a recipe of a mouth state is correct, then all recipes derived from its accumulation are correct.
+This is so, since accumulation is deterministic, without any run-time dependency.

+To proof the correctness of
+run-time interference, the term 'horizon' is defined.

 STATEMENT: